+- Sponsored a "Spring Training" series that included the following topics:

+- Horticulture

+- Aging

+- Guardianship

+- Behavior Support

+- Work Incentives

+- Sex Offenders

+- Assistive Technology

+- Supported Employment

+- Disaster Preparedness

+- Social Skills

+- Self Determination

-- developed a "toolbox" to provide information about how to be an employer to consumers and families who use an independent provider. - contracts with two agencies who provide peer support and with one agency that provides "Partners in Policymaking" which is a nationally recognized training program that helps individuals and families to learn about multi-systems including how to have a direct effect on public policy. - maintains numerous resources and publications in both English and Spanish to provide program information.
+- Provides information and welcome packets to individuals and families at intake.

+- Contracts with two agencies that provide peer support and with one agency that provides "Partners in Policymaking" which is a nationally recognized training program that helps individuals and families to learn about multi-systems, including how to have a direct effect on public policy.

+- Maintains numerous resources and publications in both English and Spanish to provide program information.